philcali/designs/Pi-In-The-Sky/design.md

 1. Proxy server (to handle individual streams)
 1. Embedded Pi software to communicate to API

-## Infrastructure Phase 1
+## Infrastructure Prototype

 In order to save operating costs, the entire application will run on AWS serverless technology.
 The entire worflow can be API driven with the exception of the video stream.
 Unfortunately, the capabilities of the Raspberry Pi + plus browser really break down in this area.
-This is intentionally labeled _Phase 1_ to explain that the proxy server will be my home machine deployable onto potential EC2 hosts in the future.
+This is intentionally labeled _Prototype_ to explain that the proxy server will be my home machine software deployable onto potential EC2 hosts in the future.
+I will actually be running kubernetes locally to simumlate isolated container proxies.

 1. S3 - House video streams, HTML, JS
 1. Lambda - Single function that handles all API communication